HeroSigma/Diabolical-Emerald/README.md

 Our community uses the [Rom Hacking Hideout (RHH) Discord server](https://discord.gg/6CzjAG6GZk) to communicate and organize.
 Most of our discussions take place there, and we welcome anybody to join us!

 ## Integrating Pokecrossroads Data
-To import maps and trainers from the [Pokecrossroads](https://github.com/eonlynx/pokecrossroads) project, run:
+To import maps and trainers from the [Pokecrossroads](https://github.com/eonlynx/pokecrossroads) project, run the helper script from the repository root:

 ```bash
 ./dev_scripts/integrate_pokecrossroads.sh
 ```

-This script clones the Pokecrossroads repository and copies its map files into `data/maps/` and trainer party data into `src/data/trainers.party.pokecrossroads`.
-You should review the imported files and merge them as appropriate for your project.
+The script clones the Pokecrossroads repository, copies its map files into `data/maps/`, and saves trainer party data in `src/data/trainers.party.pokecrossroads`.
+Temporary files are cleaned up automatically.
+Review the imported files and merge them as appropriate for your project.